-The primary analysis set for safety analyses is defined as the Safety Analysis Set, which will include all participants who (1) are randomized into Part A of the study and (2) have received at least 1 dose of RDV.
-Participants will be grouped according to the treatment to which they were randomized for Part A.
+The primary analysis set for safety analyses is defined as the Safety Analysis Set, which will include all participants who (1) are randomized into Part A of the study and (2) have received at least 1 dose of study treatment if randomized to 1 of the RDV treatment groups.
+Participants in the SOC arm who have had protocol Day 1 visit will be included in the safety analysis set.
+Participants will be grouped according to the treatment to which they were randomized for Part A (RDV 5-day, RDV 10-day, or SOC).